dauut/EksiDebeFetcher/README.md

 for 24 hours.
 After this period these posts vanish.

 This background service fetches the DEBE (Best posts of yesterday) daily and create records on PostgreSQL table.
+It produces the data that can be fetched via [eksidebeAPI Service](https://github.com/dauut/eksidebeAPI).
 ### This is the *1st* service of an experimental `microservice` architecture.